blw219/terra-docs/docs/specifiations/specifications.md

  The idea is to create a website to view this on with the potential to move this to an app in the future.
 For the backend Node.js was agreed on while frontend would be implemented using React.
 We will also need to have a database which we can pull data from to display our analysis on the website.
 This will also involve authentication via the backend to ensure use of a Terra account.
 From this we were able to decide on factors to consider:

 ## Robust algorithm
-Our statiistical algorithm runs each time new data is uploaded, searchng for underlying relaionshps in activity, sleep, weight, and other habits.
+Our statistical algorithm runs each time new data is uploaded, searchng for underlying relaionshps in activity, sleep, weight, and other habits.
 Using Linear regresssion, scatter plots, impact scores or sampling periods.

 ## Backend